Sorcerer

 Beginning at 14th level, you can use an action to call down the full might of the storm, unleashing a tempest of destructive energy upon your foes.

 You create stormy conditions.
-A storm cloud appears in the shape of a cylinder that is 10 feet tall with a 120-foot radius, centred on a point you can see within range directly above you for up to 10 minutes.
+A storm cloud appears in the shape of a cylinder that is 10 feet tall with a 300-foot radius, centred on a point you can see within range directly above you for up to 1 hour or until you lose concentration (as if you were concentrating on a spell).

 At the beginning of you turn, you gain one of the following effects for the duration:

 Lightning Strike.
-One creature of your choice underneath the storm cloud must make a Dexterity saving throw as a bolt of lightning flashes down.
-On a failed saving throw, the target takes 2d12 lightning damage.
+One creature you are aware of underneath the storm cloud must make a Dexterity saving throw as a bolt of lightning flashes down.
+On a failed saving throw, the target takes 3d10 lightning damage.

 Thunderous Roar.
 All creatures underneath the storm must make a Constitution saving throw or take 1d6 thunder damage.
-If a create must make a Constitution saving throw to maintain concentration after taking this damage, the creatures has disadvantage on this roll.
+If a create must make a Constitution saving throw to maintain concentration after taking this damage, the creatures have disadvantage on this roll.
+You are immune to this effect.

 Downpour.
-Heavy rain falls under the cloud.
-Until the beginning of your next turn, the area is heavily obscured and all fire in the area is immediately put out.
+You cause heavy rain to fall or cease under the cloud.
+While rain falls under the cloud, the area is heavily obscured and all fire in the area is immediately put out.

 Once you use this ability, you can’t use it again until you finish a long rest, unless you spend 5 sorcery points to use it again.